winterknight1337/Gaia/README.md

 ```

 ### Gaia DNS
-Gaia supports 2 dns providers at this time.
+Gaia supports 2 DNS providers at this time.
 Cloudflare and Porkbun.
 Additional providers are being considered for future versions of Gaia.
 If you have any requests, please let me know!
 Gaia currently supports DNS record creation, deletion, and listing.
 As of now Gaia assumes that there is a single foreward lookup zone on the domain which you intend to use for C2.
-I *highly recommend* utilizing a throwaway C2 for this purpose, as evidence of C2 traffic going through a legitimate domain is subject to significant scrutiny from security and domain reputation vendors.
+I *highly recommend* utilizing a throwaway domain for this purpose, as evidence of C2 traffic going through a legitimate domain is subject to significant scrutiny from security and domain reputation vendors.

 #### Gaia DNS Through Cloudflare
 Cloudflare domain record creation help